arnabaws15/db_activity_streams/README.md

-# Welcome to your CDK Python project!
+# Welcome to your Monitor DB Activity Streams project!

+## Pre-requisites:
+1. To work with the AWS CDK, you must have an AWS account and credentials and have installed Node.js and the AWS CDK Toolkit.

+2. Python AWS CDK applications require Python 3.6 or later.
+If you don't already have it installed, download a compatible version for your operating system at python.org.

+3. You need to have SSM session manager installed on your local machine to do port forwarding to access Opensearch Dashboard.
+Refer to this link: https://guide.aws.dev/articles/ARhePEPiT4SY2ezumYiqFVbQ/port-forwarding-with-aws-session-manager

+## Infrastructure
+This template will deploy the following components:
+1. VPC with 3 public & 3 private subnets (Need to do it in region where there is at least 3 AZs)
+2. Aurora Postgresql
+3. BastionHost
+4. Opensearch Cluster

-This is a blank project for CDK development with Python.
+This is a project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.